Zhichengu1/Goodhub_Hunterhack_2025/README.md

 # 🌱 GoodHub

-GoodHub is a web application designed to connect environmentally conscious individuals with local volunteer opportunities.
+GoodHub is a web application designed to connect environmentally conscious individuals with local and global volunteer opportunities.
 The platform empowers users to discover, join, and create sustainability-focused events through an intuitive, interactive map interface.

 ---